19 Fascinating Ruins in Mexico You Need to Visit in 2025

 The Great Pyramid of Cholula is an archaeological zone in central Mexico.
 Located just outside of the city of Puebla in the city of Cholula, this Toltec-Chichimec pyramid was built as a temple for the god Quetzalcoatl between the 3rd Century BCE and the 9th century CE.

-At one point, this site was home to the second-largest city in Mexico, with around 100,000 inhabitants.
 Due to the proximity of Teotihuacan, it’s no surprise that the site bears some architectural features of the famous Aztec pyramids outside Mexico City.
-Interestingly, it also exhibits influences from the civilizations found along the Gulf of Mexico, such as El Tajin.
+It also exhibits influences from the civilizations found along the Gulf of Mexico, such as El Tajin.

-The Cholula pyramid is the largest in the world by volume.
-In fact, the structure’s Nahuatl name, Tlachihualtepetl, means “man-made mountain.”
 Fitting, right?
 It looks like a mountain, too, given that it’s mostly underground.
 It is unclear how the structure became buried in soil, but the fact that the Spanish constructed a church on top of it only serves to conceal its true identity.

-The pyramid is still an active archaeological site, and you can tour the labyrinth of underground passages that have been excavated within the structure.
 Afterward, head up the hill to the Our Lady of Remedies church to admire the architecture and the panoramic views of the area.

-Admission to the site costs about $4.
-Allow 1 to 2 hours for exploration.
-The Cholula ruins make a great day trip from Puebla or Mexico City.
+The Cholula ruins make a wonderful day trip from Puebla or Mexico City.
 Tours from CDMX will combine a visit to the city of Puebla to round out the experience.

 6. Cacaxtla, Tlaxcala